Agriculture-Vision Prize Challenge

-> The supervised track is similar to last year's challenge.
+The supervised track is similar to last year's challenge.
 Models trained on the supervised track must only use the provided supervised dataset and not the raw dataset.
-Nevertheless, other public datasets can still be used for training/pre-training the model.
+Nevertheless, other public datasets (exempt Agriculture-Vision dataset and the dataset from last year's competition) can still be used for training/pre-training the model.
 Please refer to the Final Submission section for more details.

-> In addition to the supervised dataset, participants are also allowed to make use of the raw image dataset for training.
+In addition to the supervised dataset, participants are also allowed to make use of the raw image dataset for training.
 How to use the raw dataset is up to the participants.
 The same test set data in the supervised track will be used for evaluation.

 We do not enforce methods of preprocessing raw dataset images.
 Instead, participants are welcome to refer to our paper on how to convert these images into the format used in the supervised dataset.